The Little Mermaid (2023 film): Plot

-Ariel is a mermaid princess and the youngest daughter of King Triton, ruler of the merpeople of Atlantica.
-She is fascinated with the human world despite never having seen it, as Triton forbids all merfolk from surfacing there after Ariel's mother was killed by a human.
+Under the Caribbean Sea, in the kingdom of Atlantica, the mermaid princess Ariel is fascinated with the human world and collects human artifacts in her grotto despite never having seen it, as her father King Triton, the ruler of Atlantica, forbids all merfolk from surfacing there after Ariel's mother was killed by a human.
+With her best friend Flounder, they both visit Scuttle, a northern gannet who gives inaccurate information about humans.

 One night, Ariel sees fireworks above the ocean and surfaces to see them better.
 They come from the ship of Eric, the prince of a nearby island.
 When a storm arrives, the ship crashes against rocks, forcing all to go for the lifeboats.
 Ariel rescues Eric, brings him to shore, and sings to him, fleeing before he can regain full consciousness.

 Noticing Ariel's absent-minded behavior, Triton questions his advisor Sebastian the crab, who reveals that she saved a human.
 Enraged, Triton travels to Ariel's grotto and demands that she swear to never return to the surface.
-She refuses and he destroys her collection of human objects.
+When she refuses, he destroys her collection of human objects.
 Ariel is later approached by two moray eels sent by the sea witch Ursula, Triton's estranged sister and Ariel's aunt who was banished from Atlantica fifteen years prior.

-Ariel makes a deal with Ursula: she will turn Ariel human for three days in exchange for her voice, which Ursula will keep in a nautilus shell.
-During these three days, Ariel she must receive true love's kiss to remain human permanently.
+Ariel makes a deal with Ursula to transform into a human for three days in exchange for her voice, which Ursula will keep in a nautilus shell.
+Within that time, Ariel must receive "true love's kiss" to remain human permanently.
 If Ariel fails, she will transform back into a mermaid and Ursula will claim her soul.
-After receiving human legs, she swims to the surface with Sebastian and her friend Flounder.
+After receiving human legs, she swims to the surface with Sebastian and Flounder.
 In the human world, she is rescued and taken to Eric's castle.
 Eric, who has been searching for the woman who saved his life, rushes to meet Ariel.
 While exploring the castle, Ariel finds Eric's collection of items he accumulated over his travels.
 Eric spends time with her poring over his collection.